What is "Plain English?"

 - The SEC frowns on right-justified margins

-A: This rule was developed, not at the SEC, but by defense counsel responding to judges by saying "We put it in the prospectus three times, your Honor, how many more times did we have to put it in there?"
+The "Three Times Rule" suggested that important information should be placed once in the summary, once in the risk factors and once elsewhere in the prospectus in the relevant descriptive section.
+This rule was developed, not at the SEC, but by defense counsel responding to judges by saying "We put it in the prospectus three times, your Honor, how many more times did we have to put it in there?"
 The SEC's Plain English rule does not comment on the "Three times rule."
 My own personal view is that the "Three Times Rule" is very important on a "Motion to Dismiss" or "Motion for Summary Judgment" and I am reluctant to give it up.
-Perhaps, the best which can be said here is to still say it three times, but say it in Plain English
+Perhaps, the best which can be said here is to still say it three times, but say it in Plain English.